hl7au/au-fhir-base/input/pagecontent/sexgender.md

 - [AU Base Related Person](StructureDefinition-au-relatedperson.html)

 Sex Assigned at Birth is represented with the [Person Recorded Sex or Gender](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) extension:
-- the type element is populated with 1515311000168102\|Biological sex at birth\|
+- the type element is populated with the SNOMED CT code 1515311000168102\|Biological sex at birth\|
 - the value element is constrained to be [Biological Sex](https://healthterminologies.gov.au/fhir/ValueSet/biological-sex-1) ([extensible](http://hl7.org/fhir/R4/terminologies.html#extensible))

 When populating the value element of the [Person Recorded Sex or Gender](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html) extension for Sex Assigned at Birth:
   - *Male* may be represented by sending the SNOMED CT code 248153007\|Male\|
   - *Female* may be represented by sending the SNOMED CT code 248152002\|Female\|
-  - *Intersex* may be represented by sending the SNOMED CT code 33791000087105\|Intersex\|
+  - *Intersex* may be represented by sending the SNOMED CT code 32570691000036108\|Intersex\|
   - *Indeterminate sex* may be represented by sending the SNOMED CT code 32570681000036106\|Indeterminate sex\|

 Example: Patient resource with Sex Assigned at Birth from birth certificate